claudiodangelis/qrcp/README.md

 _Note: On Linux it usually starts with `wl`._

-The choice will be remembered and you will never be prompted again, unless you pass the `-force` argument, or delete the `.qr-filetransfer.json` file that the program stores in the home directory of current user.
+The network interface will be remembered and you will only be prompted again if you pass the `-force` argument, or delete the `.qr-filetransfer.json` file that the program stores in the home directory of current user.